mfreema5/HUM380-GameDesign/Bibliography/A User-Centered Theoretical Framework for Meaningful Gamification.md

 #A User-Centered Theoretical Framework for Meaningful Gamification

 Nicholson, S. 2012.
 “A User-Centered Theoretical Framework for Meaningful Gamification.”
-In GLS 8.0 Conference Proceedings.
+In *GLS 8.0 Conference Proceedings*.
 Madison, WI, USA: ETC Press.

 ###Who is the author?